Smao19/ThreeTrios/README.md

 1. Clone or download this repo
 2. Navigate to the `/dist` folder
-3. Use the pre-built `.jar` file, or compile from source
+3. Use the pre-built `.jar` file for easy access, or compile from source

 ---